MSLNZ/msl-equipment/docs/index.rst

   >>> dmm.query('*IDN?')
   'Keysight Technologies,34465A,MY54506462,A.02.14-02.40-02.14-00.49-03-01\n'

-Since the equipment that the person is using to perform the measurement is specified in a configuration file, if the they decide that they need to use a Digital Multimeter with more precision then they do not modify their code, but update the *model* number of the **<equipment>** tag in the `configuration file`_ to select the appropriate Digital Multimeter from the database_.

-For more examples of what a configuration file or a database can look like see the :ref:`examples`.
+For more examples of what a configuration file or a database can look like or how to use **MSL-Equipment** in your own application see the :ref:`examples`.

 ========
 Contents